xjeffss/pokemon/README.md

 - Use Express middleware to call the router
 - Remove all the APIs once above is done.

+### Bonus
+**Stretch step, not required**

+- Continue to style your app
+- Add another field to each pokemon, along with `name` and `img`
+- Add edit and delete
+- While editing pokemon, give user an option to upload an image instead of editing a link to it.

 <!--
 ## Day 4